Karnataka Election Results 2018: How state voted shows why Bengaluru model needs to be emulated more

 How did Bengaluru vote?

-Cities like Bengaluru are high on civic activism, and citizen groups here understand how evaluate MLAs based on their performance in assembly including questions asked and debates, and how to evaluate candidates too.
+Cities like Bengaluru are high on civic activism, and citizen groups here understand how to evaluate MLAs based on their performance in the assembly including questions asked and debates, and how to evaluate candidates too.
 Despite this, Bengaluru as a collective voting force chose to re-elect some of the non-performing MLAs who took control of the municipal work, multiplied their wealth in five years, but did not care enough about what they had to do in the assembly.
 While there have been cases of good performing MLAs getting elected, the margins have been lower than the margins of richer and more powerful MLAs of the city.

 A large number of voters let caste and ideological considerations influence their decision.
-Many voters also fell for whatsapp-based propaganda and fake news.
+Many voters also fell for WhatsApp-based propaganda and fake news.
 Their choice for the large part did not reflect the performance of the sitting MLAs in any way.

 The coastal areas, where Congress has been wiped out this time shows incumbency was not a factor too.
 Most party manifestos were released in the last few days, and voters don’t seem to have given any importance to that.
 There was little conversation about larger governance and policy issues.